 Presiding over meetings of the Alliance.

-Appointing members to Standing Committees and other committees he/she deems necessary and designating a chairman for each of the committees with the exception of Executive Committee, Legislative Committee, Finance/Budget Committee, Information/Education Committee, and Bylaws Committee.
+Appointing special committees as needed and designating both the members and a chair for each such committee.

 Calling special meetings of the Alliance.

 Preparing the agenda for business meetings of the Alliance in consultation with the Executive Committee and the Executive Director.